JJMxr04/aggrigator/README.md

 pytest tests/unit
 ```

-The parity test (`tests/parity/test_normalize_parity.py`) imports MDProject's `core.event.odds.sgo_normalize` directly and asserts it produces the same `EventSpec` as ours on every captured SGO event.
-Both project trees must exist on disk (they do by default in `/Users/joem/dev/PBL/`).

 **Integration tests** — auto-skip when no DB is configured.
 With the Homebrew setup above already running:

 ```bash